CuckooEXE/ImperfectProjector/README.md

 Nmap done: 1 IP address (1 host up) scanned in 22.13 seconds
 ```

 Seems like the attack surface is the web interface that the projector exposes on port 80.
-The web server uses "Common Gateway Interface" (CGI) scripts for doing anything on the system.
+The web server uses "Common Gateway Interface" (CGI) scripts for all system operations.
 For example, to control the media (i.e. send pause, play, volume controls) you would visit `/cgi-bin/media.cgi`.

 I looked up the `boa` web server, and it looks like it's a fairly old, relatively-discontinued web server.
 There's a few vulnerabilities and CVEs out for it, but they tend to be disputed and application-specific, not targetting the actual web server source.
 So, I'm not going to try too hard to actually inspect the server.